Brian Eno

-Brian Peter George Eno (/ˈiːnoʊ/ born 15 May 1948) is an English musician, songwriter, record producer, visual artist, and activist.
-He is best known for his pioneering contributions to ambient music and electronica, and for producing, recording, and writing works in rock and pop music.
+Brian Eno (/ˈiːnoʊ/ EE-no; born Brian Peter George Eno, 15 May 1948), also known under the mononym Eno, is an English musician, songwriter, record producer, visual artist, sound designer and political activist.
+He is best known for his pioneering contributions to ambient and electronic music, and for producing, recording, and writing works in rock and pop music.
 A self-described "non-musician", Eno has helped introduce unconventional concepts and approaches to contemporary music.
 He has been described as one of popular music's most influential and innovative figures.
 In 2019, he was inducted into the Rock and Roll Hall of Fame as a member of Roxy Music.